gardener/external-dns-management/README.md

       --default.pool.size int                                         Worker pool size for pool default --disable-namespace-restriction                                 disable access restriction for namespace local access only
-      --disable-zone-state-caching                                    disable use of cached dns zone state on changes --dns-class string                                              Class identifier used to differentiate responsible controllers for entry resources, identifier used to differentiate responsible controllers for providers, identifier used to differentiate responsible controllers for entries
+      --disable-zone-state-caching                                    disable use of cached dns zone state on changes --dns-class string                                              identifier used to differentiate responsible controllers for entries, Class identifier used to differentiate responsible controllers for entry resources, identifier used to differentiate responsible controllers for providers
       --dns-delay duration                                            delay between two dns reconciliations --dns-target-class string                                       identifier used to differentiate responsible dns controllers for target entries, identifier used to differentiate responsible dns controllers for target providers
       --dns.pool.resync-period duration                               Period for resynchronization for pool dns